boon4681/mcb/README.md

 ## Why build MCB?

-Cuz mcfunction is suck. so i build this but there is no cure.
+Cuz mcfunction is suck. so i build this but trust me there is no cure.

 ## Language Goals